Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Teaching Arrangements

-The paper is taught through weekly seminars and discussion based on published literature, internet sources and video sources.
+The paper is taught through weekly lectures and discussion based on published literature, internet sources and video sources.

 Textbooks are not required for this paper.
 Directed reading and a detailed list of key sources will be given at the first meeting.